andrew/ultimate-awesome/README.md

 - [awesome-unity](https://github.com/proyecto26/awesome-unity) - A curated list of awesome Unity games! 🎮.
 - [awesome-db](https://github.com/numetriclabz/awesome-db) - A curated list of amazingly awesome database libraries, resources and shiny things by
 - [awesome-bongocat](https://github.com/ayangweb/awesome-bongocat) - 🚀 汇聚优质的第三方 BongoCat 模型！.
+- [NL2SQL_Handbook](https://github.com/HKUSTDial/NL2SQL_Handbook) - This is a continuously updated handbook for readers to easily track the latest Text-to-SQL techniques in the literature and provide practical guidance for researchers and practitioners. .
 - [awesome-seml](https://github.com/SE-ML/awesome-seml) - A curated list of articles that cover the software engineering best practices for building machine learning applications.
 - [awesome-japanese-llm](https://github.com/llm-jp/awesome-japanese-llm) - 日本語LLMまとめ - Overview of Japanese LLMs.
 - [awesome-glsl](https://github.com/vanrez-nez/awesome-glsl) - :sparkler: Compilation of the best resources to learn programming OpenGL Shaders.
 - [awesome-hacker-news](https://github.com/cheeaun/awesome-hacker-news) - Awesome Hacker News: a collection of awesome Hacker News apps, libraries, resources and shiny things.
+- [Awesome_Think_With_Images](https://github.com/zhaochen0110/Awesome_Think_With_Images) - Resources and paper list for "Thinking with Images for LVLMs".
+This repository accompanies our survey on how LVLMs can leverage visual information for complex reasoning, planning, and generation.
 - [awesome-plotters](https://github.com/beardicus/awesome-plotters) - A curated list of code and resources for computer-controlled drawing machines and other visual art robots.
 - [Awesome-person-re-identification](https://github.com/bismex/Awesome-person-re-identification) - Awesome Person Re-identification.
 - [awesome-cafe](https://github.com/utilForever/awesome-cafe) - ☕ 모각코하기 좋은 국내 카페 리스트.